holgerl/hilvl/CONTRIBUTING.md

 ## Running tests

 Hilvl has an extensive test suite that should cover all the features in the language.
-To run them, simply run `node tests\run-tests.js`
+To run them, simply run `node tests\run-all-tests.js`

-To run a single test, you can run `node tests\run-tests.js [FILENAME]`
+To run a single test, you can run `node tests\run-all-tests.js [FILENAME]`.
+That will also display more debug information.

 ## Important principles